vimeo/carbon-tagger/README.md

 ```
 string.based.metric[...] value unix_timestamp
 ```
-"string", "based", "metric" being the nodes of the metric.
+"string", "based", "metric" being the nodes of the metric, and metric names usually being unorganized, unstandardized and lacking information.

+Carbon-tagger implements [metrics 2.0](http://dieter.plaetinck.be/metrics_2_a_proposal.html) which aims to make metrics entirely self describing, structured, and standardized.

-Extended graphite protocol (backwards compatible) extends this by stating:
+It does this by using an axtended graphite protocol (backwards compatible):

 * nodes can be old-style values, or new-style `key=val` tag pairs
 * if there's a "=" in one or more of the nodes, we'll try to parse as `proto2` and add it to the index if below conditions are met.